 Strategy to safely resume in person instruction

-- Adjust academic calendar for earlier start to maximize the possibility of in person instruction.
+- Adjust academic calendar for later spring 2021 start to minimize the possibility of post-holiday transmission.

 - Social distancing in the classroom at 6-foot distances.